Sourdough

 Practically any bread-related baked good involving rising or yeast can be made using sourdough starter.
 Though it's arguably most common to see sourdough used for a standard bread loaf, sourdough can be used to bake other bread items like baguettes, French bread, foccacia, dinner rolls, hamburger buns, pretzels, pizza dough, flatbread, and naan.
 That's a long list, but its not exhaustive - there's lots more!
 Sourdough can be used to make a variety of breakfast breads and pastries such as bagels, English muffins, donuts, croissants, scones, muffins, crumpets, danishes, and even pancakes and waffles.
 Pumpkin bread, banana bread, and zucchini bread are often seen in many households - and yep, you guessed it, they can all be started with sourdough base.
 Cookies, brownies, sweet breads, pop tarts, puff pastry, noodles, biscuits, crackers, stuffing, cake, bread pudding, and tortillas round out just a crumb in the proofing basket of the many recipe options you have to make with sourdough bread starter.
 Just like with the typical sourdough loaf, all of these foods will have similar nutritional properties as the original bread recipe since they are made from the same starter.
 Get a grain of that!

-When it comes time to actually bake sourdough bread and other items, there are other tools that are necessary in addition to the tools used for making sourdough starter.
-Mixing bowls, bread pans, bread knives, and cooling racks are some of the more standard, common household baking items that are typically on hand in most kitchens.
-A dough scraper can be helpful to make sure no bits of sourdough get left behind in the mixing bowl when making your recipes.
-Dutch ovens are sometimes used in sourdough bread recipes to achieve an even crust on your loaf.
-Proofing baskets (bannetons) help support sourdough dough as it rises and maintain its shape.
-Lames are used to score bread just before baking, allowing it to expand and develop a nice crust.
-Whisks specifically designed for bread dough are helpful to make sure your sourdough ingredients get fully combined.
+When it comes time to actually bake sourdough bread, there are other tools that are necessary in addition to the tools used for making sourdough starter.
+Mixing bowls, bread pans, bread knives, parchment paper, and cooling racks are some of the more standard, common household baking items that are typically on hand in most kitchens.
+A dough scraper can be helpful to make sure no bits of bread dough get left behind in the mixing bowl when making your recipes.
+A Dutch oven is sometimes used in sourdough bread recipes to achieve an even crust on your loaf.
+A proofing basket (banneton basket) helps support sourdough dough as it rises and maintain its shape - here are some of our favorite proofing baskets!
+A bread lame is used to score bread just before baking, allowing it to expand and develop a nice crust.
+Whisks specifically designed for bread dough (like this Danish dough whisk) are helpful to make sure your sourdough ingredients get fully combined.
+A Danish dough whisk is especially great for sticky dough that otherwise would cling to your utensils, since the design of the whisk keeps it from getting caught in the metal coil.

 We love sourdough here at Kooi Housewares and carry all of the necessities to help you get started on your sourdough journey too!